 A New Testament name, it was Priscilla with whom the apostle Paul stayed while spreading the gospel in Corinth.
 It was common in the ancient Roman world, and later was a favorite of the seventeenth century Puritans, including Priscilla Mullins (Alden), remembered for her co-starring role in Longfellow's poem The Courtship of Miles Standish.
 There was also a sympathetic Priscilla in Hawthorne's The Blithedale Romance.

-The most conspicuous contemporary bearer of the name is Priscilla Presley.
-J. R. Tolkien named his only daughter Priscilla.
+The most conspicuous contemporary bearer of the name is Priscilla Presley and it's what J. R. Tolkien named his only daughter.

 And if you find the nickname Prissy too--well--prissy, you could use the British-inflected Cilla.